Ouschak/Face_Tracker/README.md

 It is part of a larger desktop productivity monitoring system.

 This backend is **responsible only for the vision logic and signals**.
-Frontend and UI are separate and not included here.

 ---